THERAPY FOR OBSESSIVE-COMPULSIVE DISORDER (OCD) AND ANXIETY

 There is a broad scope of mental health concerns and conditions that are unique to women, and it is important to recognize the impact they can have on a woman’s well-being.
 Understanding these issues allows women to seek help to deal with their mental health conditions so they can improve their quality of life and find relief from emotional suffering.

 Women have resorted to consulting and seeking support in each other for ages.
 However, in today’s fast paced world, many of us can't manage to find the support we need to help us address difficulties.
 I can provide assistance dealing with women’s issues across their lifespan, such as family planning, fertility, pregnancy loss, maternity and post partum support, as well as academic and career support.
+I am also a specialist in post partum OCD.

 INDIVIDUAL THERAPY FOR UNDERGRADUATE AND GRADUATE STUDENTS